Clifra-Jones/Smartsheet/README.md

 ### Export Powershell array of objects to a Smartsheet

 To export an array of powershell object into a Smartsheet you use the [**Export-Smartsheet**](https://clifra-jones.github.io/Smartsheet/referrence.html#Export-SmartSheet) function.
-This funtion will **ALWAYS** create a new Smartsheet, even if a sheet of the same name exist in the target folder.
+This function will **ALWAYS** create a new Smartsheet, even if a sheet of the same name exist in the target folder.
 Smartsheets are uniquely identified by the Smartsheet's ID, not the name.

 ```powershell